lordmulder/wma2wav/Readme.txt

 ---------

 [2011-07-22] Fixed a bug which could cause the application to crash, when the Title, Codec Name or Codec Info of an ASF file exceeded a length of 128 characters.
+[2011-07-24] Workaround for a bug in LoadLibraryEx() that could cause loading WMVCORE.DLL to fail or even make the application crash (on certain systems).

 eof.